Trusted by 1565+ businesses CDSCO-regulated NSNM device compliance 4.6/5 average client rating

 The registration process for Class A and B devices involves State Licensing Authorities, whereas CDSCO handles Class C and D devices with higher risk.
 Imported devices are approved and registered only by CDSCO.

-Registration of Class A medical devices has various benefits:
+Registration of Class A NSNM (Non-Sterile and Non-Measuring) medical devices with CDSCO has various benefits:

 Mandatory Registration

-Registration is compulsory for India's market entry.
-Without proper registration, the manufacturer and importer cannot sell the devices.
+NSNM Medical Device Registration is compulsory with CDSCO for India's market entry.
+Without proper Class A medical device registration, the manufacturer and importer cannot sell the devices.

 Regulatory Compliance